jamesrynn/simple_SQL_sample_example/README.md

 Run the initialisation file set_up_database.sql.
 If you need help, there is a useful guide to setting up SQL avaliable [here](https://docs.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server?view=sql-server-ver15 "Guide to setting up SQL")<sup>1</sup>.
 This will build and populate a database of people and their personal details including name, D.O.B, bank etc. Don't worry about the code in this file too much, but you can read it if you feel like it.

-Next, look through the example queries in example_queries.sql to see how it joins together.
+Next, look through the example queries in example_queries.sql to see some examples and how they may be joined together.

 ## Query Tasks:

 The following questions may be answered by writing queries to the database.
+Try to answer them *without* looking at the set up file.

 ### Part 1:
-Write queries to the database to answer the following questions:

 1. What is the average balance in each portfolio?
 2. What is the average balance by ProductType?
 3. What is the average balance today (discount previous collections from purchase value) of all customers whose surname begins with a G?